-As another aspect of taming identity constraints, explicit priorities on identity constraints are not allowed - there are only the implicit weak identity stay constraints on all variables.
+As another aspect of taming identity constraints, explicit priorities on identity constraints are not allowed-there are only the implicit weak identity stay constraints on all variables.
 (We haven't found any compelling use cases for programmer-specified soft identity constraints, and omitting them simplifies reasoning about identity constraints for the programmer.)
-Similarly, we disallow disjunctions of identity constraints, which would also introduce nondeterminism; and for simplicity, there are no explicit conjunctions of identity constraints, only the implicit conjunction resulting from writing several of them.
+For simplicity, there are no explicit conjunctions of identity constraints, only the implicit conjunction resulting from writing several of them.

-This program is thus illegal:
+This program is thus illegal, since it uses explicit priorities on identity constraints: